What is a digital piano?

 Then there are the practical reasons why digital pianos are proving more popular than ever today:

-Digital pianos are easy to lift and transport (traditional pianos are very heavy and dangerous to move unless by experts)
+They are far easier to lift and transport (traditional pianos are very heavy and dangerous to move,, unless with expert assistance)

 Frequently asked questions